PavelMalachovski/forex_to_telegram/README.md

 - `notification_impact_levels` (TEXT, default: 'high')

 #### Step 3: Verify Migration
-After running the migration, the notification feature will be automatically enabled.
+After running the script, the notification feature will be automatically enabled.
 Users can then:

 1. Use `/settings` command
 2. Click "🔔 Notifications"